 Considering these trends, value investing is clearly one of the most preferred ways to find strong stocks in any type of market.
 Value investors rely on traditional forms of analysis on key valuation metrics to find stocks that they believe are undervalued, leaving room for profits.

-Finally, our model also underscores that DAN has a P/CF ratio of 3.17.
-This metric focuses on a firm's operating cash flow and is often used to find stocks that are undervalued based on the strength of their cash outlook.
-DAN's P/CF compares to its industry's average P/CF of 5.67.
-Over the past year, DAN's P/CF has been as high as 8.75 and as low as 2.83, with a median of 4.37.
+Finally, our model also underscores that DAN has a P/CF ratio of 7.21.
+This metric takes into account a company's operating cash flow and can be used to find stocks that are undervalued based on their solid cash outlook.
+This stock's P/CF looks attractive against its industry's average P/CF of 8.82.
+Within the past 12 months, DAN's P/CF has been as high as 7.21 and as low as 1.09, with a median of 4.02.

-These figures are just a handful of the metrics value investors tend to look at, but they help show that Dana is likely being undervalued right now.
-Considering this, as well as the strength of its earnings outlook, DAN feels like a great value stock at the moment.
+These are only a few of the key metrics included in Dana's strong Value grade, but they help show that the stock is likely undervalued right now.
+When factoring in the strength of its earnings outlook, DAN looks like an impressive value stock at the moment.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report